-A short walk and/or drive at dusk or dawn in search of wild European Bison.
-100% success rate on our previous winter trips!
-Other likely species include Wild Boar, Red and Roe Deer, Red Fox or a Great Grey Shrike.
+A long drive at dusk or dawn in a safari style, scanning the forest edge and vast meadows in search of wild European Bison herds.
+Other likely species include Wild Boar, Red Deer and even Wolves or Lynx.

-A drive and/or a walk at the best time of day for large mammals at some of our favourite forest patches.
+A drive and/or a walk at some of our favourite forest patches.
 This is the trip that each year brings us some Wolf and Lynx sightings.
 But there is so much more to see!

-A guided tour with the best local guides in the core area of the forest, the Strict Protection Area of the Białowieża National Park and a World Heritage Site.
-Pristine habitat and chances to see some of the rare Woodpeckers.
+A visit in the core area of the forest, the Strict Protection Area of the Białowieża NP and a World Heritage Site.
+Pristine habitat, high chances of the rare Woodpeckers.